-When placing the boat or caravan into storage, it is recommended that you perform the following to ensure the system is properly shut down (or properly configured for storage).
+When placing the RV, boat, or truck into storage, it is recommended that you perform the following to ensure the system is properly shutdown (or properly configured for storage).
 This is especially important for maintaining the batteries.

-- Perform the recommended maintenance steps listed in Section 4.1. - Fully charge the batteries. - Connect AC power (if available) and verify the breaker to the inverter's input is switched ON (to allow battery charging). - Verify the inverter is switched OFF. - Switch OFF all unnecessary AC and DC loads. - Disable the AGS (if installed) when the boat or caravan is in a confined storage area.
+- Perform the recommended maintenance steps listed in Section 4.1. - Fully charge the batteries. - Connect AC power (if available) and verify the breaker to the inverter's input is switched ON (to allow battery charging). - Verify the inverter is switched OFF. - Switch OFF all unnecessary AC and DC loads. - Disable the AGS (if installed) when the RV, boat or truck is in a confined storage area.

-WARNING: If an AGS were to start and run the generator for an extended period of time in a confined area, a potentially fatal level of carbon monoxide (CO) could accumulate.
+WARNING: If an AGS were to start and run the generator for an extended period of time in a confined area, a potentially fatal level of CO (Carbon Monoxide) could accumulate.